isabella232/offer-decisioning.en/help/administration/using/configuring-campaign-standard-with-offer-decisioning.md

 ---
-title: Configuring Campaign Standard with Offer decisioning
+title: Configure Campaign Standard with Offer decisioning
 description: Learn how to configure Campaign Standard with the Offer decisioning service integration.
 page-status-flag: never-activated
 uuid: a98ebc36-172d-4f46-b6ee-b2636a1007c9